ashutshkumr/cowin-slots/readme.md

 - Use your own bearer token (explained in the script)
 - Check global variables to change the filters in script
 - Limit the script execution to less than 20 times an hour
+- Running this script from an IP outside India may not work